 Photo Instructions for How To Do a Ladder Stitch or Invisible Stitch

-I’m left handed so the photos will show the me working from left to right, but the it’s the same idea for a right hander, just flip it ?
+I’m left handed so the photos will show me working from left to right, but then it’s the same idea for a right-hander, just flip it.

 Thread your needle with the matching coloured thread ( I’m using a contrasting thread so you can see what I’m doing easily).
 I like to double the thread over and tie a knot at the end.